 The Credit Union is authorized to issue an unlimited number of Class B - Series 2 non-voting, non-cumulative, non-participating, non-transferable, redeemable investment shares.
 These shares have been sold to the membership with a minimum of 1,000 shares per member required to a maximum of 185,000 shares per member.
 These Class B shares rank prior to the Class A shares with regard to both the payment of dividends and also to the return of capital on dissolution of the Credit Union.
 These shares are not redeemable for five years from the date of issuance and thereafter are restricted to aggregate annual redemptions to a maximum of 10% of the number of Class B shares issued and outstanding at the end of the immediately preceding fiscal year.
 An appropriate dividend will be declared and paid in each year, at the directors' discretion, provided that the Credit Union is in compliance with Section 84 of the Act.
-An appropriate rate has been defined by the directors as a rate which is the greater of 5% or that rate which exceeds by 125 basis points the simple average of the Credit Union's fiscal year.
-There were approximately 6,744,000 investment shares issued and outstanding at December 31, 2020 (2019 - 6,538,000).
+An appropriate rate has been defined by the directors as a rate which is the greater of 5% or that rate which exceeds by 125 basis points the simple average of the Credit Union's posted non-callable five-year term deposit rates as of the end of each quarter of the Credit Union's fiscal year.
+There were approximately 6,925,000 investment shares issued and outstanding at December 31, 2021 (2020 - 6,744,000).